Binary Fission

 • Parthenogenesis The new individual is created from the development of unfertilized female sex cells.
 Therefore, it is genetically equal to the parent.
 Some animals can do it, such as flatworms, rotifers, tardigrades, insects, amphibians, fish and crustaceans, but also some reptiles.

-You may be interested: Cell
+You may be interested: DNA

 References